Tohoma/yah/README.md

 ### Relational Operations

-### Equivalency
+### Equivalency and other Relational operations
 Equivalency in Yahscript takes the form of eq(var1, var2).
 Paranthesis are not required.
+Other relational operations preform the same way.

 ```
 print(eq 2,2 )